rkgofiitk/academic-issues.github.io/Topics/AI_in_HR.md

 - Analysis and forecasting of workforce trend
 - Strategizing future talent acquisition

-Many mid-sized companies already use specific in-house predictive analyses in talent acquisition.
+Many mid-sized companies already use specific in-house predictive analytics for
+talent acquisition.
 In the past, or even today, some of these companies have used statistical packages like SPSS for data-driven decision-making, breaking the silos created by various systems and tools.
 However, these exercises remained in the domain of policymakers, who used them to evaluate where